Tank Mountains

 The Tank Mountains (Yavapai: Hakimatava) are a mountain range in the Sonoran Desert of southwest Arizona; the range is part of the southeastern border of the Kofa National Wildlife Refuge.

 The Tank Mountains are east–west trending and about 14 mi long.
 The highest peak is Courthouse Mountain on the west end of the range at 2411 ft.
 Black Dome also on the west end of the range is at 2236 ft and two minor peaks of 1568 ft and 1391 ft flank the east end of the range separated by an alluvial valley.
 The western two thirds of the mountains lie in the Kofa National Wildlife Refuge and connect to the southeast corner of the Kofa Mountains where the Kofa Butte (3247 ft) is located, across Engesser Pass.

 The Tank Mountains abut the Palomas Mountains on the south, which are also partly in the wildlife refuge.
-North, east, and southeast of the Tank Mountains lies the extensive Palomas Plain which drains southeastly towards Hyder and the Gila River valley.
+North, east, and southeast of the Tank Mountains lies the extensive Palomas Plain which drains southeasterly towards Hyder and the Gila River valley.
 To the northeast across the Palomas Plain lies the Little Horn Mountains and the adjacent Eagletail Mountains Wilderness.
 To the southwest is the southeast draining King Valley with the Castle Dome Mountains beyond.

 The closest access points to the Tank Mountains on the south and east is Hyder, by way of the communities of Dateland and Sentinel on Interstate 8.